Logo

 • Visual perspectives substantially impact the product designing process and implementation of design-related solutions.

-Decision-making is assessing various aspects of a problem and deciding on a solution using skills and acquired knowledge.
-Decision-Making Test have situational questions that seek sound judgment from the candidate.
+Decision-making is an employee’s ability to assess various aspects of a problem and decide on a solution using skills and acquired knowledge.
+Decision-making tests have situational questions that seek sound judgment from the candidate.

 On-the-job application of decision-making skills: